Murape Murape, Biography, Football, Pictures - Pindula

 |Elroy, Primrose, Faith

-He is a professional footballer known mostly for playing for Dynamos FC as a midfielder.
+Murape Charles Murape is a retired professional footballer known mostly for playing for Dynamos Football Club as a midfielder.
 He is the longest-serving Dynamos FC player in history; the former Churchill Boys High School student began his Dynamos career at the age of 14 and rose to become the Dynamos captain in 2008 a position he held until his retirement in 2015.

 Contents